-If you’re looking for the very cheapest place to travel in the world is, Nepal is certainly close to the top.
-It was one of the cheapest places to travel the first time I landed there in the mid-90s and it still is today.
+If you’re looking for the very cheapest place to travel in the world, Nepal is certainly close to the top.
+It was one of the world’s best destination bargains the first time I landed there in the mid-90s and it still is today.
+Travel prices in Nepal are a perpetual bargain.

 What will your Nepal trip cost?
 To figure that out, here are actual prices from Kathmandu, Pokhara, and trekking in the Annapurna region, staying at tea houses.
 Prices are in U.S. dollars at the rate of $1 equals 100 rupees.